mautic/developer-documentation-new/docs/rest_api/segments.rst

    $segment = $segmentApi->edit($id, $data, $createIfNotFound);

-Edit a new Segment.
+Edit an existing Segment.
 Note that this supports PUT or PATCH depending on the desired behavior.

 **PUT** creates a Segment if the given ID doesn't exist and clears all the Segment information, adds the information from the request.
 **PATCH** fails if the Segment with the given ID doesn't exist and updates the Segment field values with the values from the request.